Khodile/coub-dlp-script/README.md

 # coub-dlp-script
-Script for downloading and looping video developed for coub.com.
+Bash script for downloading and looping video developed for coub.com.

 ## How it works
 First of all script trying to download video- and audio- files separately from all urls in batch-file.
 Then it loops files to obtain video- and audio- files longer than specified as minimum.
 Thus will be selected such a duration so that the audio is played an integer number of times.

 ## Installation (Linux)
-You must have installed ffmpeg, ffprobe and yt-dlp.
+You must have installed ffmpeg, ffprobe and [yt-dlp](https://github.com/yt-dlp/yt-dlp).

 1. Clone repository